Phoebe Johnson: Drink-drive victim's family back awareness plan

 - Published

-The parents of a teenager killed by a crash say they are glad the case will be used to educate others about the risks of drink-driving.
+The parents of a teenager killed in a crash say they are glad the case will be used to educate others about the risks of drink-driving.

 Phoebe Johnson, 17, died after her friend, Melissa Keilloh, crashed on the A514 near Derby in October 2021.